 • Statewide, we saw a decrease in new jobs of 23% in 2023.

-• Job losses are still prevalent in industries such as construction, food services, and accommodations.
+• Job losses are still prevalent in the construction, food services, and accommodations industries.
 Retail and wholesale trade are also experiencing a downturn in some states.
 Even health care, social assistance, and manufacturing are shedding workers.

 • NJ was hit harder than most states in the early months of the pandemic, but it has made a remarkable recovery since then.